 - The Decoder exclusive weapon, the Dragon Claw, is a pair of knuckle dusters with claws.

 - Some weapons have reload animations that are either similar or direct lift from a different game.
 The MK3A1/Pancor Jackhammer in CSO, for example has the exact reload animation used in Battlefield 3, the Sha Wujing Dual Handguns take notes of the dual pistol reload in the Rise of the Triad reboot, and the AS-50 mimics the reload used in Call of Duty Modern Warfare 3.

-- Standard FPS Guns - Until they started releasing the anti-zombie guns and premium weapons anyways.
+- Standard FPS Guns - At least until they started releasing the anti-zombie guns and premium weapons anyways.

 - Sticks to the Back:

 - Non-gun example in the game: the Heavy Zombie's butcher knife sticks to the back when holding the zombie grenade, while the Stamper have an iron maiden on his back.

 - Played straight in Counter-Strike Online 2, however.

 - Super Senses - Hearing, specifically.
 Not just in competitive modes, improved hearing in Zombie Modes would probably save your life, if not being a Paranoia Fuel for loners and last man standing.

 - Terrorists Without a Cause - Averted with the new characters.
 While the original models has their own goals, the more recent characters introduced in CSO is more on opposing the government because of their Super Soldier Project which is connected with the Zombie Apocalypse.